corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/jira-setup.md

 ## Custom fields

-Additionally, the following 3 custom fields need to be created and configured in JIRA:
+Additionally, the following 3 custom fields need to be created and configured in Jira: